catchorg/Catch2/docs/tutorial.md

 where individual tests are methods on class and setup/teardown can be done in constructor/destructor of the type.

-However, idiomatic usage of Catch2 avoids using it in favour of free standing test cases using _sections_ to share setup and teardown code.
+However, their use in Catch2 is rare, because idiomatic Catch2 tests instead use _sections_ to share setup and teardown code between test code.
 This is best explained through an example ([code](../examples/100-Fix-Section.cpp)):

 ```c++